 5.7.
 Disclosure and Conflicts of Interest

 5.7.1.
 All authors should disclose in their manuscript any financial or another substantive conflict of interest that might be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 5.7.2.
 Examples of potential conflicts of interest that should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest possible stage.

 5.8.
 Fundamental errors in published works

-When an author discovers a significant error or inaccuracy in a published work, it is the author’s obligation to promptly notify the editor of ‘Noise Theory and Practice’ journal and cooperate with Publisher to retract or correct the paper, If the editor or the publisher learns from a third party that a published work contains a significant error, it is the obligation of the author to promptly retract or correct the paper.
+When an author discovers a significant error or inaccuracy in a published work, the author must promptly notify the editor of that particular journal and cooperate with the publisher to retract or correct the paper; if the Editor or the publisher learns from a third party that a published work contains a significant error, it is the obligation of the author to retract or correct the paper promptly.